top of page

 Tip 5.
 Holiday Parties

 Any holiday is an excuse to gather and dress thematically... i.e., a chance to wear something fun.
-The winter holidays are especially perfect for out-of-the-box choices (yay OppoSuits and Ugly Sweaters!)
-Next time you're headed to a seasonal celebration, consider showing off with a festive tie.
+It's likely your tie would be a great addition to at least one themed activity during the year.
+Next time you're headed to a seasonal celebration, consider showing off with that festive accessory.

 Snowflakes tie and cozy toasts

-Final Tip: Solo Fashion Show
+(bonus) Final Tip: Solo Fashion Show

 A woman taking a picture of herself in a mirror with a silly pose while wearing a hand-painted sailing tie around her head